 For temporary or defensive purposes, the subfund may invest 100% of its net assets in fixed income securities issued by, or guaranteed as to principal and interest by, any EU government (including its agencies or instrumentalities) and repurchase agreements secured by such obligations provided that the sub-fund holds at least six different issues, with securities from any one issue not exceeding 30% of net assets.
 The sub-fund will use repurchase agreements for efficient portfolio management purposes only.

-This sub-fund applies exclusion criteria to all of its holdings and as a result invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics.
-The sub-fund promotes ESG characteristics through exclusions on coal, unconventional oil, tobacco, controversial weapons, military weapons and UNGC violators.
+This sub-fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics.